 Your oxygen supplier should provide you with enough portable tanks to last you for hours outside the home based on the amount of oxygen you typically use.
 However, you will need to refill or replace these tanks every time you get home to prepare for future outings.

-If you use a portable oxygen concentrator as your primary portable oxygen source, you will need to make sure its batteries are charged before you leave the house.
+If you use a personal portable oxygen concentrator as your primary portable oxygen source, you will need to make sure its batteries are charged before you leave the house.
 It's a good idea to keep extra batteries at home so you can make sure that one set is always fully charged.

 Even if you don't use oxygen continuously, you should keep a portable source of oxygen with you whenever you go out in case of emergencies.
 You might end up needing to use supplemental oxygen if, for example, your symptoms flare up, you have to exert yourself, or you are exposed to respiratory irritants or allergens.